HassanMajidi/solar_green_hydrogen_integration_operation/README.md

 # solar_green_hydrogen_integration_opration
-this cod minimizing its operation cost of this mirocgrid
+This code minimizing operation cost of this mirocgrid